 I adapted this recipe from Betty Crocker’s Cooky Book back in high school.
 The book is a keepsake of mine that I hope to give to one of my future children who will [ideally] share my love for the domestic stuff.
-Our version of the cookbook was passed down from my late great grandmother Pearlie Mae, or Grandma Pearlie, as we called her, and printed in the year my Mommy was born so it’s very special to me.
+Our version of the cookbook was printed in the year my Mommy was born and passed d down from my late great grandmother Pearlie Mae and so it’s very special to me.

 So now, they look more like peppermint drops than candy canes.
 They’re still cute, though!
 No matter how they look, they always get eaten in record time because they are just that good!
 The insides are so buttery soft and the flavor simply evokes the feeling of Christmas time.
 There’s a hint of almond flavor and, of course, peppermint.
 Obviously, I don’t believe in Santa Claus anymore but if I did, these are the cookies I’d leave for him to ensure I get the Manolo Blahniks of my SATC dreams!